MuttiGiacomo/Gait_Analysis_RPA/README.md

 First, the measurements are taken with the revised "ultra_simple" code provided in the rplidar sdk. <br/>
 Then we adjust the .txt files deriving from the dump of the measurements by adding the number of the acquisiton rounds. <br/>
-We analyse data and extract features that are meaningful of the gait phases that we want to detect: <br/>
+We analyse data and extract features that are meaningful of the gait phases that we want to detect.

 Phases (classes):
    1. double support left forward
    2. right swing phase
    3. double support right forward
    4. left swing phase
-   5. standing  <br/>
+   5. standing

 The computed features can be used, after manual labelling, for model training. <br/>
 For manual labelling we comapred the plots of the extracted features and the videos taken during the experiments. <br/>
 In the project we used the Matlab toolbox Classification Learner since it is easy and simple to use and it allows to export the C/C++ code underlying some models. <br/>